 What is Placenta Previa?

-The concern with placenta previa is that the birth canal could be blocked by the placenta, either partially or completely.
-It’s possible the placenta could be pulled from the uterine wall when the cervix dilates during labor.
-This could cause bleeding and potentially be harmful to your baby, which is why unresolved placenta previa may result in Caesarian section delivery.
+The concern with placenta previa is that the placenta blocks the birth canal, either partially or completely.
+While you can have a vaginal birth with placenta previa, the placenta could be pulled from the uterine wall when the cervix dilates during labor.
+This could cause bleeding and potentially be harmful to you and your baby, meaning a c-section delivery may be necessary.

-If you're planning a home birth or natural childbirth, placenta previa will need to be resolved before your doctor or midwife will give the go ahead for natural birth.
-Even if you’re not planning on natural childbirth you may choose to treat it to avoid bed rest or further complication .
+Because of the risks, if you're planning a home birth, placenta previa will need to be resolved before your midwife will give the go ahead to birth at home.

 Chinese Medicine's Approach to Placenta Previa

 Debra Betts (2006) notes in her book, Acupuncture in Pregnancy and Childbirth,

 Although it has been estimated that as many as 30% of placentas on ultrasound are positioned low at 20 weeks gestation, less than 1% require further monitoring by 32 weeks, with only a small proportion of these requiring any medical intervention.

 Traditional Chinese Medicine views placenta previa as “sinking Qi.”
 Additional symptoms that such a patient may experience might include digestive complaints, frequent bruising, varicose veins, hemorrhoids, and a tendency to depression.
 The goal of treatment is raise and fortify the Qi, stop bleeding, and calm the fetus.